michael105/michael105/README.md

 <br>
 <br>
-Despite of any emails to find, best way to contact me is either by opening an issue here (This I'll see in each case) or miscNNN@disroot.org, where N is to be replaced by the result of three times half of hundred, subtract 3.
+Despite of any emails to find, best way to contact me is either by opening an issue here (This I'll see in each case) or miscNNN@disroot.org, where NNN is to be replaced by the result of three times half of hundred, subtract 3.

 <hr>
 "most used languages"